multipath-tcp/mptcptrace/README.rst

 Use it
 ======

-You need to provide a pcap trace to mptctrace with the ``-f`` option.
+You need to provide a pcap trace to mptcptrace with the ``-f`` option.
 Mptcptrace will recognize ETH and Linux cooked header, if it's something else, you can use "-o" to tell mptctrace the offset to go to the IP header.

 There is manpage in the man directory.